cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 ADD table_constraint [ NOT VALID ]
 :   Adds a new constraint to a table using the same syntax as [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md).
 The `NOT VALID` option is currently allowed only for foreign key and `CHECK` constraints.

 :   Normally, this form causes a scan of the table to verify that all existing rows in the table satisfy the new constraint.
-If the constraint is marked `NOT VALID`, Greenplum Database skips the potentially-lengthy initial check to verify that all rows in the table satisfy the constraint.
+If the constraint is marked `NOT VALID`, Cloudberry Database skips the potentially-lengthy initial check to verify that all rows in the table satisfy the constraint.
 The constraint will still be enforced against subsequent inserts or updates (that is, they'll fail unless there is a matching row in the referenced table, in the case of foreign keys; and they'll fail unless the new row matches the specified check constraints).
 But the database will not assume that the constraint holds for all rows in the table, until it is validated by using the `VALIDATE CONSTRAINT` option.
 See the [Notes](#section5) for more information about using the `NOT VALID` option.

 :   Most forms of `ADD <table_constraint>` require an `ACCESS EXCLUSIVE` lock.